Italy › Best Time to Visit

 - Festa di San Giuseppe – March 19 is Father’s Day in Italy, similar to the day fathers are celebrated in the U.S., with the added twist of consuming zeppole, which is kind of like a doughnut.

 Italy in April

-Holy Week and Easter – Holy Week is celebrated from Palm Sunday to Easter Sunday, sometimes falling in late March, but most often from early to mid-April.
-2018 is the occasional exception, with Holy Week from March 25 through March 31, while Easter falls on April 1.
+- Holy Week and Easter – Holy Week is celebrated from Palm Sunday to Easter Sunday, sometimes falling in late March, but most often from early to mid-April.
 Easter mass is held at every church throughout the country, with the biggest and most popular celebrated at Saint Peter’s Basilica by the Pope.
 Many purchases have special statues of Jesus and the Virgin Mary that are paraded around the city, or displayed in the main square.
 And, you may see parades with participants dressed in traditional costumes.
 The towns of Enna and Trapani host especially elaborate processions.

-VinItaly, Verona – The largest wine exhibition in the world, VinItaly is held in Verona over four days in April, April 15 to April 18 in 2018.
+- VinItaly, Verona – The largest wine exhibition in the world, VinItaly is held in Verona over 4 days in April.
 Visitors can taste, buy and study wine at this celebration of not only vino, but food, art and music.

 Italy in May

 - Labour Day/International Workers’ Day – Labour Day is a national holiday in Italy, held annually on May 1, bringing political rallies that are organized by various workers’ unions and political parties to most major cities.
 On this day, expect major museums and other businesses, including restaurants to be closed, and public transportation options to be limited.
 In Rome, you can attend a free rock concert on Piazza San Giovanni, Concerto del Primo Maggio, which features a host of famous bands and songwriters from the early afternoon hours through around midnight.